ship-components/react-dropdown-menu/README.md

 2. `npm test`

 ## History
+* 0.2.1 - Added fixes for keeping the menu on the screen
 * 0.2.0 - Refactored alignment code, removed container check, updated to react 15, missing deps
 * 0.1.2 - Fix for icons not being vertically centered
 * 0.1.1 - Fix for server side rendering